Perth & Kinross | Perth | Stately home | ★★★

 "Visit the crowning place of Scottish Kings!" declares the website for Scone Palace.
-This is one of the Scotland's best known visitor attractions, where indeed coronations were held for almost all Scottish Kings in the 500 years up to James IV in 1488.
+This is one of Scotland's better-known visitor attractions, where indeed coronations were held for almost all Scottish Kings in the 500 years up to James IV in 1488.
 A house tour reveals the suitably opulent interior, including the longest room in Scotland and a huge library.
-Meanwhile, one hundred acres of grounds are surely equally worthy of your time, peacocks strolling over manicured lawns and around the chapel with a replica of the Stone of Scone (used for coronations) in front.
+Meanwhile, 100 acres of grounds are surely equally worthy of your time, peacocks strolling over manicured lawns and around the chapel with a replica of the Stone of Scone (used for coronations) in front.
 Doesn't it sound magnificent?
 Well, we were (slightly) underwhelmed.
-Perhaps this was partly as a result of the grey skies and time of season, but other "A-list" historic buildings in Scotland somehow maintain more atmosphere.
-Nevertheless, the history might prove too much of a draw for you to resist a visit...
+The building lacked atmosphere for us, perhaps partly as a result of the grey skies and time of season.
+Nevertheless, the history might prove too much of a draw to resist a visit.

 |[Scone Palace chapel (background) - peacocks roam freely around the grounds]|